 Both Ouija Boards and the Constitution are very old.
 However, the Constitution is longer in the tooth.
 The Constitution dates back to 1789, the first Ouija Board appeared in 1891.
 So the Constitution has 102 years on the Ouija Board, old enough to be its great-grandfather.
 The 14th Amendment, which gets a lot of air time in both Dobbs and Roe, was ratified in 1868, making it 23 years older than the Ouija Board, old enough to be its father.

 Both are inscrutable to the common person.
-To non-mystics, a Ouija Board appears as merely letters arranged in alphabetical order.
+To non-mystics, a Ouija Board appears as mere letters arranged in alphabetical order.
 There is very little meaning in such a sequence.
 But in the hands of a mystic, a Ouija Board is capable of the most profound messages.
 To the average person, the Constitution is a sequence of words, many with unconventional connotations, and many with archaic meanings.
 But in the hands of our Supreme Court justices, the Constitution blossoms with meaning invisible to the average person.

 For example can you explain the meaning of this sentence found in our Constitution: